Skip to main content

 • Reported by the study sponsor’s monitoring entity

-If reporting is needed, the PI or research team should submit information about the complaint through a report of new information in the MSU IRB online system.
+If reporting is needed, the PI or research team should promptly submit information about the complaint through a report of new information in the MSU IRB online system.
+The report should include a description of the subject complaint and the actions taken to resolve the issue.
+The complaint need not be resolved to be reported.
+For urgent situations, the PI or research team may also reach out directly to the MSU HRPP by phone (517-355-2180) or email (irb@msu.edu).

-The IRB chair, in consultation with the HRPP director when appropriate, evaluates complaints upon receipt and, if needed, arranges for review by the IRB.
+The IRB chair, in consultation with the HRPP director when appropriate, evaluates complaints upon receipt and, if needed, arranges for review by an MSU IRB.

 When reviewing complaints, the following should be taken into consideration: